pragyan7/Hangman/README.md

 # hangman
-This is Hangman game where we guess the world by making limited number of guesses.
+This is the Hangman game where we guess the word by making limited number of guesses.
+Dive into the code to know more.
+Cheers!